Ashketchum2002/e-cabin/README.md

 Problem Statement -> Build a web application where employers can keep a check on their employees' work done every particular day.

+## The webite is responive.
+Responsive images at the end of readme.
+You can also check it out on a mobile.

 ## Login

 The design of the login page was was recreated by us taking inspiration from the sign-in page of Amazon.
 Both employees and admins can login thourgh